espressif/esp-idf/docs/en/api-guides/build-system.rst

 KConfig.projbuild
 ^^^^^^^^^^^^^^^^^

-This is an equivalent to ``project_include.cmake`` for :ref:`component-configuration-cmake` KConfig files.
+This is an equivalent to ``project_include.cmake`` for :ref:`component-configuration` KConfig files.
 If you want to include configuration options at the top-level of menuconfig, rather than inside the "Component Configuration" sub-menu, then these can be defined in the KConfig.projbuild file alongside the ``CMakeLists.txt`` file.

 Take care when adding configuration values in this file, as they will be included across the entire project configuration.
-Where possible, it's generally better to create a KConfig file for :ref:`component-configuration-cmake`.
+Where possible, it's generally better to create a KConfig file for :ref:`component-configuration`.

+``project_include.cmake`` files are used inside ESP-IDF, for defining project-wide build features such as ``esptool.py`` command line arguments and the ``bootloader`` "special app".

 Configuration-Only Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^